Raupp Museum

-The Raupp Memorial Museum is an organization that chronicles the social history of Buffalo Grove, Illinois.
-It is part of the Buffalo Grove Park District and an award-winning member of the Illinois Association of Museums.
+The Raupp Memorial Museum is a museum that chronicles the social history of Buffalo Grove, Illinois.
+It is run by the Buffalo Grove Park District and an award-winning member of the Illinois Association of Museums.

 History

 The village of Buffalo Grove began as a German dairy farming community in the 1840s.
 The families of Melchoir Raupp and Jacob Weidner were among the first to settle the area.
 The community grew steadily and was incorporated as a village in 1958.
 As it became more suburban, farms were sold off to developers.
 While selling off their land in 1964, Philip, Carl and John Raupp (three bachelor brothers and descendants of Melchoir Raupp) also donated three acres and their farmhouse to the Village of Buffalo Grove.
 The land was later transferred to the Buffalo Grove Park District on the condition that the land would be used for either a museum or library.